GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

 	 All of the tests should return "passed".
      (b) Configure omni_config as necessary.
          * Edit 'aggregates' to point to the url of the AM under test.
+         * Edit 'am-undertest' to point to the url of the AM under test.
          * Double check the location of the ProtoGENI .pem files listed in the omni_config